arjunnayak/RapidCast/README.md

         - scrubber
         - add and remove 15/30 seconds
   - Storage Decisions:
-    - <del> store categories in nsuserdefaults
+    - <del>store categories in nsuserdefaults
-    - <del> remove realm
+    - <del>remove realm
-    - consider core data/Realm for persistent podcast storage
+    - Realm for persistent podcast storage
       - store most recent generated playlist
-    - look at options for trimming and caching images
+      - trimming image for storage
   - New Features
     - allow users to "star" podcasts channels to select and listen
     - give both the ability to pull from favorited channels or random channels